What Goes Into an Appraisal?

-A home purchase is the most serious transaction many of us could ever consider.
-It doesn't matter if a primary residence, a second vacation home or one of many rentals, the purchase of real property is an involved transaction that requires multiple people working in concert to see it through.
+A home purchase can be the most important transaction some of us could ever encounter.
+It doesn't matter if where you raise your family, a second vacation property or an investment, the purchase of real property is a complex financial transaction that requires multiple parties to see it through.

-Most of the participants are quite familiar.
-The most known person in the transaction is the real estate agent.
-Then, the mortgage company provides the money required to finance the transaction.
-And ensuring all aspects of the exchange are completed and that a clear title transfers to the buyer from the seller is the title company.
+You're likely to be familiar with the parties taking part in the transaction.
+The most familiar face in the exchange is the real estate agent.
+Then, the lender provides the money necessary to fund the exchange.
+And ensuring all requirements of the sale are completed and that a clear title passes to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the property is consistent with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the value of the property is in line with the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Wronski Appraisal Services Inc. will ensure, you as an interested party, are informed.

 Inspecting the subject property

-To ascertain the true status of the property, it's our responsibility to first conduct a thorough inspection.
-We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the condition a typical person would expect them to be.
-To make sure the stated size of the property is accurate and illustrate the layout of the property, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.
+To determine an accurate status of the property, it's our duty to first conduct a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the condition a reasonable buyer would expect them to be.
+To ensure the stated square footage is accurate and describe the layout of the house, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.

 Cost Approach

-Here, the appraiser uses information on local building costs, labor rates and other elements to figure out how much it would cost to construct a property comparable to the one being appraised.
-This figure often sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+Here, we analyze information on local building costs, labor rates and other factors to determine how much it would cost to replace the property being appraised.
+This estimate often sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers can tell you a lot about the communities in which they appraise.
-They thoroughly understand the value of certain features to the residents of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They innately understand the value of particular features to the residents of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject being appraised.
+By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.

-• Say, for example, the comparable property has a fireplace and the subject doesn't, the appraiser may deduct the value of a fireplace from the sales price of the comparable.
+• For example, if the comparable property has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Wronski Appraisal Services Inc., we are an authority in knowing the value of real estate features in Scottsdale and Maricopa County neighborhoods.
-The sales comparison approach to value is typically awarded the most importance when an appraisal is for a home purchase.
+An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Wronski Appraisal Services Inc., we are experts when it comes to knowing the value of particular items in Scottsdale and Maricopa County neighborhoods.
+This approach to value is most often awarded the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third approach to value.
-In this scenario, the amount of income the property generates is factored in with income produced by neighboring properties to derive the current value.
+In the case of income producing properties - rental houses for example - we may use a third way of valuing a house.
+In this situation, the amount of income the property yields is taken into consideration along with income produced by comparable properties to give an indicator of the current value.